Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/construction.md

 I have five years of experience primarily helping maintain an ERP system for a timber door company.
-I learnt about the process of how a door is constructed having walked around and observed the factory.
+I learnt about the process of how a door is constructed having during factory site visits.
 ### Aluminium windows, doors, shower-screens and wardrobes
 After closing all the actionable timber door support tickets, I started assisting the fenestration side of the business.